 Where safety concerns exist, schools can share information with others outside the school that can help address safety concerns, such as parents, law enforcement officials, and mental health professionals, that can help address the safety concerns.
-Information regarding FERPA can be found at www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.
-Additionally, DCJS also provides an mental health professionals, that can help address the safety concerns.
-Information regarding FERPA can be found at www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.
-Additionally, DCJS also provides an mental health professionals, that can help address the safety concerns.
-Information regarding FERPA can be found at www.dcjs.virginia.gov/sites/dcjs.virginia.gov/files/information_sharing_guide-final.pdf.
+Additional information regarding FERPA can be found at www2.ed.gov/policy/gen/guid/fpco/ferpa.
+In addition, DCJS has an In addition, DCJS help threat assessment teams better understand information sharing in the K-12 public school setting.

-SUMMARY
+IN SUMMARY